 Will password-protecting my printer prevent hackers from accessing my computer?

-On the “Printers” icon from Devices, choose the brother printer you wish to protect.
+Choose the Brother printer you wish to protect on the “Printers” icon from Devices.
 Select “Properties,” click on the “Security” tab, and grant access to the accounts you want to have printing privileges by selecting “Allow” on all boxes.
-For those, you wish to restrict, highlight and select “Deny” on all boxes.
+For those you wish to restrict, highlight and select “Deny” on all boxes.